JorgeSarricolea/Programming-Course/README.md

 This small repository will help you understand basic programming concepts, algorithms, functions, and methods.
 You will find some theory and a series of examples and exercises to practice, and they will be solved so you can understand the code.
 Don't worry if you code it differently; as programmers, we think differently when solving a problem.

-The important thing is that it is efficient and functional.
 The main languages we will be looking at are [Java](https://www.oracle.com/mx/java/technologies/downloads/) and [Python](https://www.python.org/downloads/).
 I recommend installing them and using [VSCode](https://code.visualstudio.com).

 Remember that before starting to program, I recommend starting with the [Introduction to Git and Github](https://github.com/JorgeSarricolea/Git-Github-Introduction).